Zirconia vs Acrylic vs Titanium Frameworks: Choosing the Right All-on-4 Prosthesis Material at Dazzle Dental

 Acrylic-on-Titanium Framework (Permanent Acrylic Bridge)

 The first category of permanent prosthesis is an acrylic tooth arrangement supported by a milled titanium framework.
-The titanium provides structural rigidity; the acrylic teeth provide aesthetics.
-Advantages: lighter weight than monolithic zirconia, easier to repair (acrylic teeth can be replaced without remaking the entire prosthesis), lower cost.
+Advantages: lighter weight than monolithic zirconia, easier to repair, lower cost.
 Limitations: acrylic teeth wear and stain more than ceramic; the prosthesis typically requires replacement or significant refurbishment at 8–12 years.

 Monolithic Zirconia Bridge

 Zirconia is the premium material for All-on-4 permanent prostheses.
 Milled from a solid block of zirconia in our in-house digital laboratory, the bridge is a single-piece ceramic restoration of exceptional durability.
-Advantages: natural-looking translucency, stain-resistant, flexural strength approximately 1000–1200 MPa, realistic lifespan of 15–20 years.
+Flexural strength approximately 1000–1200 MPa, realistic lifespan of 15–20 years.
 For the material comparison between zirconia and other prosthetic options, see our zirconia vs E.max guide.

 Which Material Does Dazzle Recommend?

 For patients without significant budget constraints, zirconia is the preferred permanent prosthesis material.
-The aesthetics are superior, the longevity is greater, and the maintenance burden over 15–20 years is lower despite the higher upfront cost.
 For patients managing cost, or where specific bite force or repair considerations favour the hybrid approach, acrylic-on-titanium is a clinically sound option with appropriate expectations for the replacement timeline.

 FAQs